wp-plugins/hex-tcgbrowser-card-tooltips/readme.txt

 == Screenshots ==

-1. A sample of toolip
+1. Select a card name and click on Hex button

+2. An example of the generated tooltip.

 == Changelog ==